input-output-hk/cardano-tutorials/node-setup/build.md

         cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-node-1.11.0/x/cardano-node/build/cardano-node/cardano-node ~/.local/bin/
         cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-cli-1.11.0/x/cardano-cli/build/cardano-cli/cardano-cli ~/.local/bin/

+   The remark about your `PATH` from above applies here as well: Make sure folder `~/.local/bin` is in your path or copy the executables to a folder that is.
+   If you have old versions of `cardano-node` installed on your system, make sure that the new one will be picked!
+You can check by typing

+        which cardano-node

+        > ~/.local/bin/cardano-node

 6. If you ever want to update the code to a newer version, go to the ``cardano-node`` directory, pull the latest code with ``git`` and rebuild.
    This will be much faster than the initial build: